TerryYwt/checkin-system/ZEABUR_DEPLOYMENT.md

    - Create a new service in Zeabur
    - Select your GitHub repository
    - Set subdirectory to `/backend`
+   - Select "Docker" as the deployment type
-   - Zeabur will use `backend/zeabur.json` for configuration
+   - Zeabur will use `backend/Dockerfile` for building

 2. **Frontend Service**:
    - Create another service in Zeabur
    - Select the same GitHub repository
    - Set subdirectory to `/frontend`
+   - Select "Docker" as the deployment type
-   - Zeabur will use `frontend/zeabur.json` for configuration
+   - Zeabur will use `frontend/Dockerfile` for building

 ### Option 2: Deploy from Root (Using zeabur.toml)

 1. Create a service in Zeabur
 2. Select your GitHub repository (no subdirectory)
 3. Zeabur will use the root `zeabur.toml` file
-4. This will create both services as defined in the `[services]` section
+4. This will create both services as defined in the `[services]` section, each with its own Dockerfile

 ## Environment Variables